Dry Cuts for All Hair Types

 Q. Can I get a dry cut if I sometimes wear my hair straight?

 A. Absolutely!
 Depending on how often you wear your hair straight we will tailor your cut to either lean towards perfection when it’s smooth, or perfection when it’s in it’s natural state.
 This means we may collectively decide that a wet cut is best, or another deviation of our standard dry cut.
 We will discuss all of these options with you before you make your decision.

 Q. Do I need a consultation before booking an appointment?

 A. Not at all, but if you’re more comfortable meeting your stylist beforehand you can book a 15 minute complimentary consultation.
 All cuts include a consultation before any cutting takes place.

 Q. How do you know so much about curly hair if you have straight hair?

-A. The same way a female can be a Urologist and a male can be a Gynecologist.
+A. Education.
 There is a science and fact to curly hair that can be learned by anyone, regardless of their own hair texture.

 Q. Do you have hair products specifically for curly hair?

 A. Because the ‘one size fits all’ mentality doesn’t work with the broad spectrum of textures that make up curly hair, we don’t carry a “for curls only” product line.
 We do however carry several 100% plant-based product lines that work for all textures when properly recommended and used.

 A. Our products are 100% plant based and contain no plastics, silicone of any kind, petroleum products, sulphates, artificial fragrances, parabens, heavy film-forming agents, artificial colors, phthalates, or propylene glycol.
 With curly hair, avoiding plastics, petrols, and silicone is important because those ingredients interfere with your hair’s ability to accept and retain moisture, leading to dry, shapeless, frizz prone hair.